kmfarley11/PokeYellow_Cpp/README.md

 NOTE: since this is a project of significant scope being built (essentially) from scratch, there is a good chance that the target will be only to set up the game for the first gym's worth of content.

----> Tool Usage Plan:
+---> Tool Usage Plan
-SDL:
+SDL
   Window creation / management
   Music integration
   Controller interface

-OpenGL:
+OpenGL
   Graphics rendering (expand upon this more later)

-C++:
+C++
   Coding language for the project
   Object Oriented approach

-googletest:
+googletest
   This is not set in stone; however, it may be interesting to integrate unit testing with open gl etc

 ---> Approach
-1. Get Window Up and Running (check)
+1:  Get Window Up and Running (check)
-2. Set Up Simple Movement W/ Relevant Sprites
+2:  Set Up Simple Movement W/ Relevant Sprites
-3. Get Map Loading & Room Logic to Work
+3:  Get Map Loading & Room Logic to Work
-4. Set Up Music loop
+4:  Set Up Music loop
-4. Set Up Database Using XML
+5:  Set Up Database Using XML
-5. With Pokedoges
+6:     With Pokedoges
-6. With Maps / Rooms
+7:     With Maps / Rooms
-7. Get Player & Random Encounters Working
+8:  Get Player & Random Encounters Working
-8. Set Up Battle Technicalities
+9:  Set Up Battle Technicalities
-9. Put moves in database
+10:    Put moves in database
-10. Calculations for effectivity & experience etc.
+11:    Calculations for effectivity & experience etc.
-11. Set Up NPCs
+12: Set Up NPCs
-12. Set up NPC convo database
+13:    Set up NPC convo database
-13. Get Non-Active NPCs in Pallet town to work
+14:    Get Non-Active NPCs in Pallet town to work
-14. Set up cutscene content for Pallet town
+15:    Set up cutscene content for Pallet town
-14. Get Active NPCs in Pallet town to work
+16:    Get Active NPCs in Pallet town to work
-15. Hopefully by this point most low level dev will be done: from here implement up to first gym then see how it goes...
+17: Hopefully by this point most low level dev will be done: from here implement up to first gym then see how it goes...

 ---> Cpp Expectations
 Standard (clean) C++ coding practice